Jonathan Brewer sought a special effect in his images. Rather than altering the image he invented a new camera. Here is how.

 Cyclops wouldn’t have the wonderful lens coating, and computer designed lens elements of the modern lens, quite the opposite.
 Cyclops would be designed using simple glass, to create a very simple and crude lens.

 The idea has been tried before by others, by means of attaching a simple glass magnifier, or lens element from an old junk projection lens, or close up diopter, to the front of a lens barrel which has had its own native glass elements removed.
 This results in a single element lens, for the purpose of creating uncorrected images.
 Russian photographers call this type of lens a ‘monocle’.
-This was my startingpoint.
+This was my starting point.

 My original prototype for the Cyclops, which was based on the idea of the ‘monocle’, incorporated a huge glass magnifier, which I coupled to a 150mm leaf shutter 645 medium format lens barrel which has had its own lens elements removed.
-This configuration looks like ‘an all seeing eye’, and so I’ve named this prototype and the modular system of interchangeable lens barrels and lens elements that evolved from that prototype… Cyclops from the Greek myth.
+This configuration looks like ‘an all-seeing eye’, and so I’ve named this prototype and the modular system of interchangeable lens barrels and lens elements that evolved from that prototype… Cyclops from the Greek myth.

 So, what’s the difference between Cyclops and other ‘one off’ prototypes that have been ‘tinkered’ together by others?
 The single element lenses or ‘monocles’ created by many others involved a piece of glass which was in most cases permanently fixed to a particular lens barrel, with no way of removing that glass in order to experiment with something else.
-I wanted to address this problem by creating a system which made the single element lens or ‘monocle’ modular, that is, making everything interchangeable.
+I wanted to address this problem by creating a system that made the single element lens or ‘monocle’ modular, that is, making everything interchangeable.

 I addressed this problem with Cyclops by looking for and purchasing